Imagine feeling calm and productive every day and spending your time on the things that matter most to you.

 Track your work days and monitor how you spend your time.
 How you allocate your time is crucial to your productivity.

 Reflect each evening on what you did, if it helped, and what you should do the next day.
-Keeping doing this until you find a system that works for you that you can keep using.
+Keep doing this until you find a system that works for you that you can keep using.

 Set time blocks to work without interruptions